bluefireteam/audioplayers/contributing.md

 ## Old Issues/PRs

 We have many existing open issues and a few open PRs that were created before this doc was created.
-We will try to respect their innocence of this file existence by doing our best effort to answer/address/fix/merge them as we normally would up to this point (i.e. as time permits).
+We will try to respect their ignorance of this file's existence by doing our best effort to answer/address/fix/merge them as we normally would up to this point (i.e. as time permits).
 However, if an existing issue or PR is too blatant of an outlier from these rules, we reserve the right of asking, in the issue/PR for the author (or someone) to fix it so that it falls under the new rules (i.e. apply the templates, etc).
 If we need to do that, we will give two weeks for the issue/PR to be updated to follow the rules, otherwise it will be closed.

 Of course, anyone is free to open a similar followup at any time, as long as the new one follows the rules.

-With that particular comment in mind, consider the following rules to apply to new issues only.
+With that particular comment in mind, consider the following rules to apply to all new issues only.

 ## General Rules